snowplow-incubator/consent-tracking-accelerator/content/visualisation/visualisation_1.md

 Streamlit uses Python to build shareable dashboards without the need for front-end development experience.

-Download the `streamlit-consent` template and copy the unzipped folder to your project directory to get started.
+Download the `streamlit-consent` template relevant to you data warehouse and copy the unzipped folder to your project directory to get started.

 {{% attachments style="blue" %}}
 {{% /attachments %}}